Other Places of Learning

-Luther King House is a Christian theological college (bible college) where you can study for a BA or MA and learn more about your faith, ministry and mission.
+Luther King Centre is a Christian theological college (bible college) where you can study for a BA or MA and learn more about your faith, ministry and mission.

 The Manchester Wesley Research Centre is a partnership of institutions and a community of scholars working together to promote research in the Methodist, Wesleyan, and Evangelical traditions.

 The Oxford Institute of Methodist Theological Studies is an affiliate of the World Methodist Council.
 Its mission is to foster and support disciplined theological study among professional scholars and scholarly ministers and laypersons within the Methodist and Wesleyan traditions around the globe, with a goal of undergirding and enriching the ministry of these traditions in their global settings.

 Sarum College is an ecumenical centre for Christian study and research; their passion is learning that nourishes the human spirit.
 The college welcomes people of all faiths and none, offering space and time for enquiring minds to grow in wisdom and courage.
 Sarum's specialist areas of study are Contemporary Spirituality; Theology, Imagination and Culture; Formation in Ministry; Liturgy and Worship; Human Flourishing; Encountering the Bible; and Leadership Learning.

 The South-West Ministry Training Course is an ecumenical training organisation, focussing on sharing the Gospel in the South West.
 Their part-time training is Christ-centred, world-engaging and rooted in local communities, with lay and ordained ministers learning generously together.